drupal-mentoring/future-of-mentoring/README.md

 - system administrator and web developer based in Chicago
 - working with Drupal ~4 years since Drupal 7, involved with community ~2 years
 - passions: automation, learning organizations, making participation in OSS open to anyone
+- organization that facilitates the learning of its members and continuously transforms itself